turtlshell/Compare-FileHash/README.md

 # Extract the archive
 PS > Expand-Archive Compare-FileHash-main.zip

-# CD into the repository
+# CD into the repository directory
 PS > cd Compare-FileHash-main

 # (Optional, depending on your security settings) Set Execution Policy